When I was looking for a Teacher Education Program, I was looking for a program whose values aligned with mine.

 Our program provides an opportunity for qualified students to obtain both a California teaching credential and an M.Ed. in a combined, full-time program that maintains strict academic and professional expectations and practice.

-We refer to our first-year students as novices and their charge is to complete coursework and begin student teaching in the program’s partnership schools to meet California’s teacher credentialing requirements.
+We refer to our first-year students as Novices and their charge is to complete coursework and begin student teaching in the program’s partnership schools to meet California’s teacher credentialing requirements.
 These partner districts often lack certified teachers and primarily serve low-income culturally and linguistically diverse students of color.
 During the first year, novices engage in inquiry-based courses, collaborative projects, and dialogues regarding what it means to be a social justice educator in urban Los Angeles.

 Novices participate in an Observation and Participation experience during which they draw on this experience to reflect on teaching and learning practices, curriculum development, and the social and political dimensions of teaching.
 They also complete two student teaching assignments during their novice year in conjunction with courses that facilitate our graduate students’ understanding of social, cultural, and psychological theories of learning and the content area methods that best reflect such theoretical approaches.
 Towards the end of their novice year, our graduate students complete a final edTPA to fulfill the credential requirements for the state of California.
-The edTPA requires students to complete Teaching Events during which they document and analyze their own teaching practices.
+The edTPA requires students to complete Teaching Events during which they document and analyze their own teaching practices

 To learn more about our Graduate Program, please contact us.